alisha-namakula/clinical-variant-tagger/README.md

 # clinical-variant-tagger
 An R pipeline to tag pathogenic TP53 missense mutations using biophysical amino acid properties.

-# 🧬 Clinical Variant Pathogenicity Tagger & Biophysical Pipeline
+# 🧬 (TP53) Clinical Variant Pathogenicity Tagger Pipeline Using Biophysical Properties

 ## 📌 Summary
 I built an RStudio pipeline to tag clinical data of patient missense mutations from the gene **TP53**.
 I wanted to improve my R skills over the holidays and fuel a deep interest in bioinformatics.